STOP = Stop Taxes On Property

 A real estate tax should apply to real estate owned by everyone, anyone, any organization, any business and non-profits.
 If the property tax is only a local tax for local real estate related services, it would be affordable and fair to everyone owning real estate in Wisconsin.

-In the Fair Tax Plan all property is free of tax except for real estate – which would only be taxed for local municipality real estate related services.
+In the Fair Tax Plan all property is free of tax except for real estate – which should only be taxed for local municipality real estate related services.

 There is an economic solution for Wisconsin.
 Our lawmakers need to repeal our Wisconsin tax system of exceptions and exemptions to tax and replace it with The Fair Tax Plan.